slidevjs/slidev/docs/guide/ui.md

 ## Quick Overview {#quick-overview}

-By pressing <kbd>o</kbd> or clicking the <carbon-apps class="inline-icon-btn"/> button in the navigation bar, you can have the overview of your slides so you can jump between them easily.
+By pressing <kbd>o</kbd> or clicking the <carbon-apps class="inline-icon-btn"/> button in the navigation bar, you can have an overview of your slides so you can jump between them easily.

 ![](/screenshots/slides-overview.png)